canonical/dashboard/README.md

 # Dashboard

 A Django-based database-driven web application, to track progress of projects against a set of criteria to measure quality and progress.

+![A sample dashboard](screenshots/dashboard.png)

+This repo contains the source code of the application.
 [Run the application from source](./dashboard#readme)

-![A sample dashboard](screenshots/dashboard.png)

 This repo also contains the source code of a Kubernetes charm for operating the application as part of a Juju deployment.
 To learn about Juju and charms, see https://juju.is/docs.